The symptoms depend on the type of graft versus host disease (GvHD) you have and which parts of your body it affects.

-Symptoms of chronic GVHD
+Symptoms of chronic GvHD

-Chronic GVHD may be mild or severe.
-Symptoms can be similar to those of acute GVHD.
-Chronic GVHD mainly affects your skin and digestive system, including the liver.
+Chronic GvHD may be mild or severe.
+Symptoms can be similar to those of acute GvHD.
+Chronic GvHD mainly affects your skin and digestive system, including the liver.

 You can have diarrhoea that goes on for more than a few days (chronic diarrhoea).

 You may find that your mouth is sore and dry.
-This is because GVHD affects the glands that make your saliva.
-You may also be more likely to get fungal infections of the mouth (thrush) or cold sores.
-It's sometimes painful to swallow.
+This is because GvHD affects the glands that make your saliva.
+You may be more likely to get fungal infections of the mouth (thrush) or cold sores.
+This can make it painful to swallow.
 Spicy and acidic foods may cause you pain or irritation.

-GVHD can affect the lining of your stomach and bowel.
-So you may not be absorbing the nutrients you need from your food.
+GvHD can affect the lining of your stomach and bowel so you may not be absorbing the nutrients you need from your food.
 You may not feel like eating, which can lead to weight loss.
 You might feel bloated and get stomach cramps.

-GVHD can sometimes affect the glands that make tears so your eyes might become dry and painful.
+GvHD can sometimes affect the glands that make tears so your eyes might become dry and painful.
 Sometimes your eyes feel like they’re burning, and it can be hard to tolerate bright light.

-GVHD of the eyes is called ocular GVHD.
+GvHD of the eyes is called ocular GvHD.
 It happens in 4 to 6 out of 10 people (40 to 60%) who have bone marrow or stem cell transplants from a donor.